 The easiest way to buy your KTMB Electric Train Service seats is to book your ETS ticket online.

 This saves you the hassle and cost of having to travel to your nearest railway station to buy your train tickets.

-To book ETS train tickets online you can use an online ticket booking agent in Malaysia who sell tickets at the same price you would pay at the station ticket counters (or sometimes cheaper).
+To book ETS train tickets online you can use an online ticket booking agent in Malaysia who sell tickets at the same price you would pay at the station ticket counters (an admin fee may apply).